Don’t need life insurance?

 Don’t bet your life on it

 It's not something many of us like to think about, but it's a good idea to have plans in place should the unexpected happen.
-It's a sobering statistic that 25% of wage earners in the UK don't have life insurance.
-If you're one of them, or if you didn't think that you needed it, now might be a good time to think again.
+It's a sobering statistic that 66% of people aged 18+ in the UK don't have life insurance, which, if they are a breadwinner, potentially leaves their families open to financial problems if they died.

 Life insurance is there to provide your family or loved ones with a cash lump sum should the worst happen to you.
 This could provide them with financial security, or simply help them pay off the mortgage – leaving one less thing to worry about.
 But, do you really need it, or are you better spending (or saving) your hard-earned cash elsewhere?
 We're here to help you make that choice.